 Research in the Tucker Lab focuses on the study and manipulation of protein interactions and pathways, including protein homeostasis and signaling pathways.
 In particular, we are interested in developing novel technologies that allow use of light for photocontrol of protein function.
 These engineered optogenetic tools allow regulation of molecular biochemistry and cellular behaviors in live cells with fast temporal and spatial precision.
 We are also developing ways to use these tools to visualize protein-protein interactions in a cellular context.
 In addition, we are also interested in developing approaches to characterize and rescue misfolded proteins, designing new genetic assays to characterize unstable human disease proteins, and developing sensors of ligand-binding events.
 The approaches we take in the lab are interdisciplinary, ranging from biochemistry and protein engineering, to yeast genetics and screening, to molecular biology, cell biology, and imaging.

-- Chandra co-organizing workshop for ASCB, 'Probing the spatiotemporal limits: new imaging methods and molecular tools and their applications in cell biology'
+- Dec 2017: Chandra co-organizer of ASCB/EMBO workshop, 'Probing the spatiotemporal limits: new imaging methods and molecular tools and their applications in cell biology'

 - March 2017, Jess defends her thesis!
 Gopal and Jess's paper accepted in NAR.